-Other products that could boost the effectiveness of vinegar include microfibre cloths, hydrogen peroxide, ozonated water, and thyme oil.
+Other products that could boost vinegar effectiveness include microfibre cloths, hydrogen peroxide, ozonated water, and thyme oil.

-Please Remember that vinegar, although widely used by the natural cleaning community, is not registered as a household disinfectant.
-If you need to kill a strong virus then other options should be employed.
+Although widely used by the natural cleaning community, please remember that vinegar is not registered as a household disinfectant.
+If you need to kill a strong virus, then other options should be employed.

 Vinegar Used To Kill Germs To Aid Personal Health

 The most common vinegar used for its health-giving properties is apple cider vinegar.
 This vinegar at 2% to 3% acidity is less acidic than white wine vinegar.
 Therefore it is easier on the body when ingested.